sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

 }
 ```

 Finally, we need to create a component to render the images.
-We will use a component to let revoke the object URL and blur the image while it's being uploaded.
+We'll use a component to revoke the object URL and blur the image while it's being uploaded.

-Something important is that the `key` needs to be the same between the uploading image and the already uploaded one, this will let use keep the same Image component instance and let us do a simple effect once the image is loaded, for this we use the `file.name` and it's the reason we disabled `avoidFileConflicts` in the upload handler, another option could be to create a unique ID client-side before the upload.
+Something important is that the `key` needs to be the same between the uploading image and the already uploaded one.
+This will let us keep the same Image component instance and allow us to do a simple effect once the image is loaded.
+For this, we use `file.name`, and it's the reason we disabled `avoidFileConflicts` in the upload handler.
+Another option could be to create a unique ID client-side before the upload.

 ```tsx
 function Image({ name, url }: { name: string; url: string }) {